 And yet and yet and yet.

-It bugs, it can’t help but bug me, that a crucial plot points went so completely unexplained.
+It bugs me, it can’t help but bug me, that crucial plot points went so completely unexplained.
 How did the Doctor and co. get off the expoding cyber-ship and into the Citadel?
 Why was the Death Particle, initially able to destroy all organic life, downgraded when convenient to only destroying the organic life on a single planet?
 Why was there a handy TARDIS waiting around for the Doctor to use, and how was she able to get into it?

 And, less important in plot terms but crucial for the series’ pretensions to being (among other things) serious drama: Graham’s heartfelt speech to Yaz would have been genuinely moving, were it not that nothing that Yaz has done in this series or the last justified it.
 She’s been no more or less outstanding than Ryan, or than Graham himself.
 It would have worked beautifully as the capstone to a real arc for Yaz; but in the complete absence of such an arc, it fell disappointingly flat.
 A climax in search of a build-up.